-Before we get into further details of Mike Holmgren’s depressing press conference of yesterday in which he explained his decision to fire Eric Mangini as Browns head coach, note that the only tangible reason Holmgren offered for his decision was that “[the Browns] didn’t win enough games this year;” that his “expectations were higher.”
-The problem is, the account below is at least as easy to believe in as Holmgren’s apparent certainty that anyone could have done any better with what Mangini had to work with this season in Cleveland, or the idea that it somehow wouldn’t matter even if Holmgren wasn’t so certain:
+Before we get into further details of Mike Holmgren’s incredible press conference of yesterday in which he explained his decision to fire Eric Mangini as Browns head coach, note that the only tangible reason Holmgren offered for his decision was that “[the Browns] didn’t win enough games this year;” that his “expectations were higher.”
+The problem is, the account below is at least as easy to believe in as Holmgren’s apparent certainty that anyone could have done any better with what Mangini had to work with this season in Cleveland, or the idea that it somehow wouldn’t matter even if Holmgren weren’t so certain:

 PROLOGUE: The Baby-Billionaire and The Mangenius

-Eric Mangini, Bill Belichick’s former protege (“the one Belichick loved the most“), a decent man by all credible accounts, and as hardworking and talented a young head coach as was thought to be in the NFL, had just been shamelessly scapegoated for the spectacular failure of the Brett Favre experiment that had been pushed on him by the New York Jets’ front office; This, after Mangini had spent three seasons laying the foundation for a consistent winner in New York.
+Eric Mangini, Bill Belichick’s former protege (“the one Belichick loved the most“), a decent man by all accounts, and as hardworking and talented a young head coach as was thought to be in the NFL, had just been scapegoated for the spectacular failure of the Brett Favre experiment that had been pushed on him by the New York Jets’ front office.
+This, after Mangini had spent three seasons laying the foundation for a consistent winner in New York.
 The one they called “Mangenius” after his first season in New York, a casualty of a shortsighted and reactive management approach (itself no doubt at least in part a result of one of the worst ‘weak sister’ complexes in sport), was going to have a chance to right another wayward ship in Cleveland.
 It was all the beginnings of a uniquely uplifting sports story.
 Whatever other differences between Cleveland and New York, Cleveland was at least going to be a place with enough space for a certain uniquely talented young football coach to do his job.

 ACT I: The Cleveland Press Rejects New York’s “Hand-Me-Down” Coach